vlandham/captain_z/out/captain_z.ebook.md

 The path she was taking ended at an X on the map, and as you may know, an X always marks the spot.
 And at this particular spot was the treasure that Captain Z was hoping to find, and escape with, before she was discovered.

 You see, Captain Z was not the only pirate creeping about on this island in the dark night.

 The Dread Captain Spears and his crew of scoundrel pirates were searching and scouting the island as well.
-Except they didn't have a treasure map, as Captain Z had stolen it from them.
+Except, they didn't have a treasure map, as Captain Z had stolen it from them.
 So they were not searching for the treasure.
 Instead, they were searching for her!

 # 3

 Earlier, that same night, things were a different story altogether.

-The Dread Captain Spears had the treasure map of Castle Island all locked up and safe on his ship the Sea Breaker.
-At least, he thought it was locked up safe.
+The Dread Captain Spears was on his ship, the Sea Breaker, with the treasure map all locked up, safe and sound.
+At least, he thought it was safe.

-But he probably wouldn't have thought his map was so secure if he knew Captain Zephyr was on her way to take it from him.
+But he probably would have thought differently if he knew Captain Zephyr was on her way to take it from him.

 The Sea Breaker was moored up a stones throw from Castle Island.
 Captain Spears's plan was for he and his pirate crew to get a good night's sleep, and then have the whole next day to search for the treasure shown on his map.
 He had even made his crew go to bed early, much to their grumbling and complaining.